kamalsoni52/Saathi-TheSavior-reactjs-/README.md

 ## Conclusion

 This project aims to contribute to flood management in India through a comprehensive approach involving real-time monitoring, information visualization, and AI prediction models.
 By leveraging advanced technologies and systems, the project endeavors to reduce the impact of floods and create a more resilient future for the citizens of India.

+## Credits

+This project was developed by Kamal Soni and Mukul Agrawal.

+## Contact

+Feel free to reach out to webdevkamal@gmail.com with any questions or inquiries.